yoonjin67/sdns-rpl/README.md

 All rights reversed :P/

 This made its performance 10-37% higher than vanilla MRHOF, and this supports mobility.
 I already applied this into every devices, and made my personal network area into each 6lowpan devices.

-## This is successor of DLB-RPL: See https://zenodo.org/records/10988033 for previous record.